bazel-contrib/bazel-mypy-integration/README.md

 pip_deps()
 ```

-Finally, add the following to your `.bazelrc` so that MyPy checking is run whenever
+**3. Finally, add the following to your `.bazelrc` so that MyPy checking is run whenever
-Python code is built:
+Python code is built:**

 ```
 build --aspects @mypy_integration//:mypy.bzl%mypy_aspect